lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`

-Before moving on, let's quickly review what we covered.
-We compared retrospective and prospective cohorts.
-The difference comes down to whether people have or don't have the disease at the start of the study.
+Let's quickly review what we covered.
+We compared the cohort types, and differences being mostly in when the disease occurs.
 The terms for the variables are outcome for the disease and exposure or predictor for the variables that might relate to the outcome.
-Lastly, we briefly looked at the Framingham study, that has a large number of participants, many years of followup, and many variables possible predictors measured.
+Lastly, we briefly looked at the Framingham study.
 ---
 ## Let's practice and explore the dataset!